-Before every episode of leave, forensic patients must undergo careful examination (conducted by Forensicare hospital staff) of their mental state as well as range of issues relating to the individuals and public safety.
+Before any instance of leave, forensic patients must undergo a careful examination by Forensicare hospital staff.
+The patient’s mental state will be considered, as well as a range of issues relating to both their and the public’s safety.

 Notifications of day leave

-Forensicare, like any other hospital and mental health facility, must meet the provisions under the Mental Health Act 2014 and the Privacy and Data Protection Act 2014.
-It is therefore unable to provide family members or members of the community with specific information related to its patients.
-This includes details about patient day leave.
+Like any other hospital or mental health facility, Forensicare must meet the prisons set out by law under the Mental Health Act 2014, and the Privacy and Data Protection Act 2014.
+Forensicare is therefore unable to provide family or members of the community with specific information about patients.
+This includes details about a patient’s community leave.